QuantEcon/lecture-source-py/source/rst/cass_koopmans.rst

 :math:`T`, :math:`K_t` stays near its initial value at the until the end of time approaches closely

-Evidently, the planner likes the steady-state capital stock and wants to stay near there for a long time
+Evidently, the planner likes the steady state capital stock and wants to stay near there for a long time

 Let's see what happens when we push the initial